semgrep/semgrep-docs/docs/semgrep-app/triage-comment.md

 To triage a finding in GitHub, follow these steps:

-1. Find an open comment created by Semgrep App in GitHub:
+1. Find an open comment created by Semgrep App in GitHub PR:
     ![Screenshot of Semgrep App comment in GitHub](/img/semgrep-app-comment-github.png)<br />
     *Figure 1.* Screenshot of Semgrep App comment in GitHub.
 2. In the blocking comment, reply with: